bart9k/linux-config/README.md

 # linux-config
-my config files for linux applications like tmux, vim, bash, ect.
+My config files for linux applications like tmux, vim, bash, ect.

 Feel free to use (-: